legionasaurus/SOPHON/lab-notebook.md

   * Use a logner (200ml) PC resevoir as a flow cell, like a sampling pump cosntnatly runs culture in and out of the 200ml reseovir, and sensors read the status of the resevoir during that time.
   * Shift scope of V1.5 from classroom to home, ditch the LCD and joystick, and use a WEB DASHBOARD, it's mroe fragile but I'm going to be there anyway so what does it matter?
   * Also: yesderday I cleaned and sanitized (with hdyrogen peroxide) the bottles to get rid of mold/mildew.
 Still have to get rid of tap water minerals via soaking in citric acid (aquairum tuibng brush?)and rinsing siwll dsitilled water.

+---

+06/02/26 - Rakin
+  * Making a really big decision; using WiFi monitor, CUTTING OUT LCD + joystick + turbidiy sensor, because I spent 805 of my time on just those 3.
+Instead, planning to use an elecrow in the future (LVGL beats LCD anyway)
+  * Focusing on GETTING IN ALGAE and ROCK SOLID STABILITY, official scope freeze
+  * Will be taking breaks for mental health purposes, moving V1.5 to a PCB